-Professor Bloomquist has appeared as guest conductor, clinician and adjudicator throughout the United States, Europe, Scandinavia, Southeast Asia, Japan, Australia and Mexico.
+Professor Bloomquist appeared as guest conductor, clinician and adjudicator throughout the United States, Europe, Scandinavia, Southeast Asia, Japan, Australia and Mexico.
 In 2000, 2001, 2004 and 2005 he was guest conductor at the Czech Music Camp for Youth in the Czech Republic.
 In 1998, 2000, 2002, and 2005 he was Conductor-in-Residence at the Musashino Academia Musicae in Tokyo, Japan.
-Since 2002, he has conducted adult community concert bands on cruise ships in Hawaii, two cruises to the Caribbean and one to the Panama Canal.
-He continues to maintain an active schedule as a guest conductor, clinician and adjudicator throughout the band world.
-He also conducts the MSU Alumni Concert Band on foreign tours.
-Since 1985, they have performed two-week tours to Italy (twice), England, Ireland and Wales, Scandinavia, Germany, Hungary, Austria, Holland, Belgium, France and Switzerland, with his final tour to Scotland.
+Starting in 2002, he conducted adult community concert bands on cruise ships in Hawaii, two cruises to the Caribbean and one to the Panama Canal.
+He continued maintaining an active schedule as guest conductor, clinician and adjudicator throughout the band world.
+He also conducted the MSU Alumni Concert Band on foreign tours.
+Starting in 1985, they performed two-week tours to Italy (twice), England, Ireland, Wales, Scandinavia, Germany, Hungary, Austria, Holland, Belgium, France and Switzerland, with his final tour to Scotland.

-He married Ann Murphy 14 February 1954, and they have three adult children and nine grandchildren.
+He married Ann Murphy 14 February 1954, and they had three adult children and nine grandchildren.
+She passed away 25 March 2023.
 His papers are at the ABA Research Center, Michelle Smith Performing Arts Library at the University of Maryland.